 - And many more!

-Our co-op runs through April.
-I can’t wait to share some of these successes with all of you!
+I have not written posts on all of these, and I can’t wait to share some of these successes with all of you!

-The STEAM Kids Release Celebration
+The STEAM Kids eBook

 I can always use more STEAM ideas.
 I mentioned before on this blog that science makes me nervous.
 Putting things in terms of STEM or STEAM, though, eases my mind.
 There are no right or wrong answers, for the most part, when we are experimenting and creating.
-I am so excited that I can be a part of the STEAM Kids Launch celebration.
+I am so excited that I can be a part of the celebration.

 Besides being just what I needed as I start off a co-op STEM Class, STEAM Kids is absolutely stunning.
 Full color, gorgeous photographs keep our attention.